wg-osr/walkerga.github.io/class/fi_ettin.md

 A one-handed weapon of your choice, Half an Outfit, and your choice of a Bag of Bricks, a distinctive Helmet or a Blowhorn.

 <ins>Starting Skills (+5)</ins><br>
-"Your other half" and your choice of Smashing, Smelling or Arguing
+"Your other half" and your choice of Smashing, Smelling or Arguing.

 For every Two-Headed Giant template you have, you gain 1 daily **Collaboration Die** (D6).